 sas is aware of resources that are accessed via a DNS name that use dynamically changing IP addresses.

 sas is also able to read in an existing group policy and update any existing firewall rules with anything found in the packet capture not currently contained in the rule set.

 You need Python 3.2 or better.
+I would recommend the 64 bit edition to be able to process larger captures.
 This script was written using Python 3.7.3 and has not need used on any lower version of Python.

 You need to install these Python modules:

 pip install meraki-sdk pip install -U python-dotenv

 You need to install Wireshark (more specifically, you need tshark that comes with Wireshark).